 Biodiversity at St Augustine's

-This year, we were lucky enough to be at school for National Tree Day and our students got to plant native plants which were very kindly donated by Frankston Council.
+We participate in National Tree Day and our students got to plant native plants which were very kindly donated by Frankston Council.
 It is so great to have the support of our local council and help us to continue to improve the biodiversity of our school!

 Each year, our Sustainability Leaders complete a biodiversity audit as a part of the Resource Smart program.
 In doing so, the students assess how our school is going in maintaining and building upon the school's natural environment.
 It is a fantastic way to see all the incredible things that we have been doing, as well as address any areas that we feel need improvement.